 He built a system of five tunnels through cliffs and a 4 mile sea wall.
 When the line opened in 1847 he used a new means of propulsion - the Atmospheric system.
 But it was expensive to maintain and steam locomotives took over after a year.

 Many of the inland lines which originally operated across South Devon where closed during the Beeching cuts of the 1950’s and 1960’s.
 Two of the lines which closed, Buckfastleigh to Totnes and Paignton to Kingswear are now run as heritage lines and operate steam trains during the holiday season providing a chance to step back in time and travel the lines as they were intended.

-To book tickets and check times and routes for trains to and around South Devon visit the First Great Western website.
+To book tickets and check times and routes for trains to and around South Devon visit the GWR website.